Irreducible triangulations of surfaces with boundary: Introduction

 Finally, we refine the above technique in the case of surfaces without boundary, and obtain a bound that is better than that of Theorem~\ref{Th:main}, but no better than the current best result by Joret and Wood~\cite{jw-its-10}.

-We shall introduce some definitions of topology and preliminary lemmas in Section~\ref{S:prelim}.
+We shall introduce some definitions from topology and preliminary lemmas in Section~\ref{S:prelim}.
 We then prove our main theorem (Section~\ref{S:main}).
 Finally, in Section~\ref{S:improv}, we describe the improvement of the technique for surfaces without boundary.